 A program administered by the Québec government, providing financial support to persons with limited resources.
 A person receiving last-resort financial assistance benefits is automatically registered for the Public Prescription Drug Insurance Plan when his or her file is created. and other holders of a claim slip Claim slip (carnet de réclamation)

-The Ministère de l'Emploi et de la Solidarité sociale issues claim slips to recipients of last-resort financial assistance and, in certain conditions, to adults or families not receiving last-resort financial assistance benefits.
-Holders of claim slips can obtain certain drugs prescribed by a doctor and certain services, such as eye examinations and dental care.(carnet de réclamation) ;
+The Ministère du Travail, de l'Emploi, de la Solidarité sociale issues claim slips to recipients of last-resort financial assistance and, in certain conditions, to adults or families not receiving last-resort financial assistance benefits.
+Holders of claim slips can obtain certain drugs prescribed by a doctor and certain services, such as eye examinations and dental care.(carnet de réclamation)

 - children Children

-Children are persons who are under age 18 or persons age 18 to 25 inclusive, are full-time students at an educational institution recognized by the Ministère de l'Éducation, du Loisir et du Sport, do not have a spouse and live with their parents.
-Persons age 18 or over are considered children if they are spouseless, have a functional impairment that began before age 18, are not receiving last-resort financial assistance benefits, and are domiciled with someone who would exercise parental authority over them if they were a minor. of persons covered by the public plan.
+Children are persons under age 18 or persons age 18 to 25 inclusive who are spouseless, who live with their parents and who are full-time students at in an educational institution at the secondary, college or university level.
+Persons age 18 or over are considered children if they are spouseless, have a functional impairment that began before age 18, are not receiving last-resort financial assistance benefits, and are domiciled with someone who would exercise parental authority over them if they were a minor. of persons covered by the public plan

 Persons who have only the supplemental coverage Supplemental coverage

 Supplemental coverage is offered by certain private plans to persons age 65 or over.
 This coverage does not replace the basic coverage, but may add to such coverage, for example, by paying for uninsured drugs or by paying a portion of costs not